What is the System Reserved Partition in Disk Management Console

 3. Assuming that your system has a single hard drive installed (use the list disk command to verify), type select disk 0 and press Enter.
 You’ll see the message “Disk 0 is now the selected disk.

 4. Type list partition and press Enter.
-If the hard disk has been previously used and you see any partitions in it, you must first delete them.
+If the hard disk has been used before and you see any partitions on it, you must first delete them.
 For more info, see diskpart – delete partition

 5. Type create partition primary to manually create a new partition.